rcc-uchicago/user-guide/docs/midway23/midway_partitions.md

     | `bigmem`  | 96                 | 192               | 10                | 36 H          |
     | `amd`     | 64                 | 128               | 200               | 36 H          |

-If your research requires a temporary exception to a particular limit, you may apply for a special allocation.
+You may apply for a special allocation if your research requires a temporary exception to a particular limit.
 Special allocations are evaluated on an individual basis and may or may not be granted.

 ## Institutional Partitions
 Faculty and their group members can take advantage of institutional partitions dedicated to research within UChicago divisions, departments, and institutions: